MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ![Event toolbar](../assets/images/misp/blog/event-reports/editor-full.png)

 The editor provides features such as:
-- Mardown syntax shortcuts
+- Markdown syntax shortcuts
-- Autocompletion
+- Auto-completion
 - Synchronized scrolling between the text editor and the markdown viewer
 - Automatic markdown rendering when typing
-- Fullscreen and resizeable interface
+- Fullscreen and resizable interface
 - Time since last edit & quick save

 ### Custom MISP markdown directives
-The suported markdown format is similar to [GFM](https://github.github.com/gfm/) with some differences:
+The supported markdown format is similar to [GFM](https://github.github.com/gfm/) with some differences:
 - No html support, typographer & autolinker
 - An additional syntax to reference MISP Elements